'Can you predict the winning times, heights, weights and points for the 2012 Olympics?'

 Check "View > Algebra" for the "name" of your list.
 In recent versions of Geogebra this has changed from the "list1" shown in the video to "l1" etc.

 The 100m, High Jump, Show jumping and Weightlifting (heavyweight) events

 Enter your model's predictions for the 1984 winning results in this spreadsheet and see how close you are to the actual result.
+Olympic Gold times, weights, points etc. by Sport & Year can be found here.
 Once you have found a model that you think is a fairly good fit (discuss how you might measure goodness of fit with your teacher) use it to make your predictions for the 2012 Olympic Games!

 Geogebra help with sliders and labels

 - Students should be familiar with the sine and cosine graphs, quadratics, cubics and linear functions as well as transformations of graphs.